What are the benefits of smart meters for carers

 To read the 2020 Healthcare report, click here to download.

-Smart meters represent a promising future for both healthcare and Great Britain’s energy usage.
-With access to near real-time energy usage, smart meters could provide extra help for carers wanting the best for the person they care for.
+Smart meters represent a promising future for both healthcare and energy use in Great Britain.
+With access to near real-time energy data, they could provide extra support for carers who want the best for the person they care for and help address concerns about smart meter health problems.

 Want to find out more?